For the complete documentation index, see llms.txt.

 Separation of Powers

-The division of government responsibilities into distinct branches to prevent concentration of power and provide checks and balances.
+The division of government responsibilities into distinct branches to prevent concentration of power and provide [Checks and Balances](https://modeldiplomat.com/learn/glossary/checks-and-balances).

 How Separation of Powers Functions in Government

 Separation of Powers is a fundamental principle in democratic governance that divides government responsibilities among distinct branches—typically the legislative, executive, and judicial.
 Each branch has its own roles and powers, designed to operate independently while also interacting to ensure no single branch dominates.
-This division creates a system of checks and balances, where each branch can monitor and limit the powers of the others, promoting accountability and preventing abuses.
+This division creates a system of Checks and Balances, where each branch can monitor and limit the powers of the others, promoting accountability and preventing abuses.

 Why Separation of Powers Matters

-Without Separation of Powers, a government risks concentrating too much authority in one entity, which can lead to authoritarianism or tyranny.
+Without Separation of Powers, a government risks concentrating too much authority in one entity, which can lead to Authoritarianism or tyranny.
 By distributing power, it safeguards freedom and democracy, ensuring laws are created, executed, and interpreted fairly.
 This structure also encourages specialization and efficiency within each branch, improving governance quality.

 Separation of Powers vs Checks and Balances